ros-controls/ros2_control_demos/README.md

 *RRBot* - or ''Revolute-Revolute Manipulator Robot'' with multiple interfaces

+##### Example 4: "Industrial robot with integrated sensor"
+*RRBot* - or ''Revolute-Revolute Manipulator Robot'' - a simple position controlled robot with an integrated sensor.

+##### Example 5: "Industrial Robots with externally connected sensor"
+*RRBot* - or ''Revolute-Revolute Manipulator Robot'' - a simple position controlled robot with an externally connected sensor.

 ##### Example 6: "Modular Robots with separate communication to each actuator"

 The example shows how to implement robot hardware with separate communication to each actuator.

+##### Example 8
+*RRBot* - or ''Revolute-Revolute Manipulator Robot'' - with an exposed transmission interface

 ## Quick Hints